Leading accuser of Rep. Jim Jordan in relation to Ohio State wrestling allegations is jailed

 A former Ohio State University wrestler who has accused his former assistant coach, now-Congressman Jim Jordan, and the university of turning a blind eye to alleged molestation of athletes by the team doctor was jailed Monday in connection with a complaint that he harassed by telephone a former football star at the university who is a relative of Jordan's.

 The wrestler, Mike DiSabato, was arrested on a warrant when he showed up for court in Columbus after he missed a Friday hearing date.
-He is being held in the Franklin County Jail and is due in court again Tuesday, a court official said.
+He was ordered held in the Franklin County Jail until a Jan.
+16 bond hearing, a court official said.

 DiSabato, 50, told NBC News his arrest was due to a bureaucratic snafu, as neither he nor his lawyer knew they were supposed to be in court Friday.